telerik/xaml-docs/controls/radgridview/events/overview.md

 * __ElementExported__ - occurs after the __ElementExporting__ event where you can access the StreamWriter and write additional data to the stream.

+* __ElementExportingToDocument__ - occurs when the grid data is being exported to Xlsx or Pdf.

+* __ElementExportedToDocument__ - occurs after the ElementExportingToDocument event.
+Within it you can access the StreamWriter and write additional data to the stream.

 * Row Details Events